m-mwangi/Classification_Intro_to_ML/README.md

 ## Model Recommendation
-Among all models, the **SGD-optimized Neural Network** performed the best with 0.7500 test accuracy and the highest recall for Class 1 (0.31).
+Among all models, the **SGD-optimized Neural Network** performed the best (0.7500) test accuracy and the highest recall for Class 1 (0.31).

 **XGBoost** was the best classical ML model (0.7353) but it was slightly outperformed by the optimized SGD neural network.